Tour of Motorvalley Panini Collection Modena Emilia Romagna

 Maserati’s challenge

-There’s a giant poster along the stairs to the second floor: a photo from 1926.
-Alfieri Maserati is sitting in a car, the first Maserati ever built.
-Maserati’s staff looks really proud, and Matteo Panini calls it “engineering pride”: “These men had no money and challenged brands like Bugatti, Auto Union… they faced manufacturers like Alfa Romeo.
-We shouldn’t forget Mussolini was behind Alfa Romeo, just like Hitler was behind Mercedes.
-So, starting from Bologna they challenged such motoring giants.”
+Along the stairs to the second floor hangs a giant poster: a photograph from 1926.
+Alfieri Maserati sits in the first car the company ever built, surrounded by staff who look genuinely proud.
+Matteo calls it “engineering pride”: “These men had no money and challenged Bugatti, Auto Union, Alfa Romeo.
+We shouldn’t forget Mussolini was behind Alfa Romeo, just as Hitler was behind Mercedes.
+And starting from Bologna, they took them on.”

 Cars and bikes